State Opening of Parliament: Departure of monarch

 Following the speech, the monarch and his or her retinue leave the chamber.
-The monarch bows to both sides of the House of Peers and then leaves the chamber, in the reverse order of the usual procession, before the Commons bow again and return to their Chamber.
+The monarch bows to both sides of the House of Peers and then leaves the chamber, walking in procession back to the Robing Room, before the Commons bow again and return to their Chamber.

 Debate on the speech

-After the departure of the monarch from the palace, each Chamber proceeds to the consideration of an "Address in Reply to His Majesty's Gracious Speech."
+After the departure of the monarch from the palace, each Chamber proceeds to the consideration of an "Address in Reply to His/ Her Majesty's Gracious Speech."
 But first, each House considers a bill pro forma to symbolise their right to deliberate independently of the monarch.
 In the House of Lords, the bill is called the Select Vestries Bill, while the Commons equivalent is the Outlawries Bill.
 The bills are considered for the sake of ceremony only, and do not make any actual legislative progress.
-For the address in reply, a chosen member moves "That an humble Address be presented to His Majesty, as follows".
+For the address in reply, a chosen member moves "That a humble Address be presented to His Majesty, as follows".
 The following is the form used in the House of Lords and is nearly identical to that used in the House of Commons:

 The first speech of the debate in the Commons is, by tradition, a humorous one given by a member selected in advance.
 The consideration of the address in reply to the Throne Speech is the occasion for a debate on the Government's agenda.
 The debate on the Address in Reply is spread over several days.
 On each day, a different topic, such as foreign affairs or finance, is considered.
 The debate provides an indication of the views of Parliament regarding the government's agenda.

 Following this debate, a vote is taken on the Government Programme.
 This vote is treated as a vote of no confidence and losing this vote will automatically trigger a general election.
 When the Fixed-term Parliaments Act was in force, a general election was not automatically triggered if the vote was lost.